 Angela Merkel has pushed back on Trump's complaints, diplomatically suggesting that a case can be made for "soft power", exerting influence through diplomacy and aid; on that balance, Europe is hardly weak at all.
 The Trump Administration tends to use the phrase "soft power" with contempt, but Merkel has no great regard for Trump's crude demagoguery, and has to sell hiking defense spending -- from a low level of 1.2% -- to a German public inclined to pacifism.
 In addition, a re-militarization of a unified Germany would make other European countries, with a memory of two World Wars, nervous; they would prefer Germans remained pacifistic.

 The German public also has a distaste for Trump.
 Merkel is facing an electoral challenge, and cannot be seen as too deferential to America's president.
 Indeed, Trump's attempts to pressure European leaders are not helpful towards achieving his own goals, since they simply antagonize European voters, and encourage resistance from European leaders.
 Francois Heisbourg, a French security, suggests that threats from the White House could force European nations to hedge against American withdrawal.
 Make NATO conditional, he says, and you force your partners into independence, and a foreign policy that may not suit American interests.
-Whether Trump likes it or not, he's going to have to learn something about diplomacy.COMMENT ON ARTICLE
+Unfortunately, consideration of realities is not Trump's strong suit.COMMENT ON ARTICLE

 * GIMMICKS & GADGETS: As discussed by an article from WIRED Online blogs ("Ignoring Fare Evaders Can Make Mass Transit Faster -- And Richer" by Aarian Marshall, 8 December 2016), in 2005 those in charge of the public metro transport system in Oslo, Norway, started to question the way things were done.
 Newly-installed turnstiles were trapping riders, particularly those with a baby stroller or other encumbrance.
 The immediate question was: what can be done to fix the turnstiles?
 That led to the second question: who needs turnstiles?
 Do such barriers do more harm than good in all respects?